 Valerian (Xie Cao)

-Valerian has been used as a medicinal plant since ancient Greek and Roman times.
-The herb has been used for over 2000 years.
+Valerian has been used as a medicinal plant for over 2000 years, since ancient Greek and Roman times.
 It is most frequently used as a sleep aid.
-Some people use it to withdraw from using pharmaceutical sleeping pills.
-The herb is also used to calm anxiety and hysteria.
-Adding valerian to your bath water can help with restlessness and anxiety.
-The Chinese have also used the herb to heal injuries and treat menses as they define the herb as being able to also ease pain and stop bleeding.
+Some people have claimed that it helps when withdrawing from pharmaceutical sleeping pills and to calm anxiety and hysteria.
+Adding valerian to a warm bath can soothe away restlessness.
+The Chinese have also used the herb to heal injuries and treat menses as they have found it to be effective for easing pain and stopping blood flow.

-Below is an overview of Valerian (Xie Cao), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Valerian (Xie Cao).
+Below is an overview of valerian, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of valerian.

 Also Known As: Garden Valerian, All-heal, Garden Heliotrope, Tobacco Root

-Key Western Actions & Medicinal Uses: Sedative, Antispetic, Anaticonvulsant, Pain Reliever.
-Insomnia, anxiety, fear of illness, nervous asthma, hysteria, headaches, migraines, stomach upset, croup, bruises, depression, chronic fatigue syndrome (CFS), attention deficit hyperactivity disorder (ADHD), joint pain, menstrual cramps, menopausal symptoms of hot flashes and anxiety, mild tremors.
+Medicinal Uses: Insomnia, anxiety, fear of illness, nervous asthma, hysteria, headaches, migraines, stomach upset, nausea, croup, bruises, depression, chronic fatigue syndrome (CFS), attention deficit hyperactivity disorder (ADHD), joint pain, menstrual cramps, menopausal symptoms of hot flashes and anxiety, mild tremors, tape worm.

 Also Known As: N/A